Cubs vs. Giants Player Props Betting Odds

-Player prop bet odds for LaMonte Wade Jr, Nico Hoerner and others are listed when the San Francisco Giants host the Chicago Cubs at Oracle Park on Saturday at 7:35 PM ET.
+Player props can be found for LaMonte Wade Jr and Nico Hoerner, among others, when the San Francisco Giants host the Chicago Cubs at Oracle Park on Sunday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!